 When you’re trying to get used to your dentures, eating is something that can become quite difficult, especially towards the start.
 You should make sure you plan out your meals in advance and consider what might be easier for you to handle for the time being.
 Let your mouth get used to the feeling of the dentures before you try to eat harder or tougher foods.
 If you’re too hasty with how you pick your meals, then you’re possibly going to end up experiencing more sores and such, so it’s better to stick to softer foods.

 Remember to be realistic

 While using dentures is meant to be helpful for you, you should still understand that it’s going to be difficult to handle at first.
 It’s going to take time to adjust to your new dentures, and you find yourself frequently checking in to your dentist for tips and concerns.
 If you need to have them readjusted, your dentist will also be able to handle that for you, making them more comfortable.
 With that said, the discomfort won’t last forever, and you should expect your body to be used to them after some time.
 The soreness will go away, and once you’ve got the fit right, you’re good to go.

 If you need assistance with your dentures or are looking to get a pair, Nimmi Shine Dental is here to help.
-To learn more about what we can do or schedule an appointment, call our San Diego location at 858-999-8550.
-If you would like to visit our Temecula location, feel free to call 951-695-1027.
+To learn more about what we can do or schedule an appointment, call our San Diego dental practice at 858-999-8550.
+If you would like to visit our Temecula dentistry, feel free to call 951-695-1027.